 Inventory management cannot fall entirely on one person – especially in enterprise restaurants or businesses with multiple locations.
 Managers and shift leaders should be delivering detailed inventory reports whenever they clock out and alerting the team of any major outage or issues.

-Even if it's just a daily five-minute review leading up to a weekly deep dive into your data, the best practice is to track restaurant sales every day.
-When you check sales daily instead of weekly, bi-weekly, or monthly, you stay in tune with the immediate changes in your restaurant so you can make quick and timely adjustments to your restaurant's inventory planning and your provision deliveries.
+Even if it's just a daily five-minute review of your metrics (though these check-ins should amount to a bigger, weekly deep dive) the best practice is to track restaurant sales every day.
+When you check sales daily instead of weekly, bi-weekly, or monthly, you'll be able to track and respond to minute by minute changes in your restaurant, allowing you to make timely adjustments to your restaurant's inventory planning and your provision deliveries.

 For example, if you have a seasonal item that you plan on removing from your menu, you can easily see when it's phasing out in the eyes of your customers day-by-day instead of taking it off your menu too early or too soon.

 We won't lie - sales tracking and data analysis can be a huge pain if you don't have the right technology.
 Instead of computing everything yourself by hand from an inventory sheet or shrugging your shoulders and guessing by intuition, make sure you can access data right from your point of sale system.
 This way, you can pick up on variances and try to figure out the source of loss.